Asthenia: Causes, Symptoms, and Effective Treatment Options

 • Iron: Important for transporting oxygen in the blood.
 Iron supplements may be necessary for individuals with anemia.

-• Coenzyme Q10 (CoQ10): A compound that helps generate energy in cells and may help reduce fatigue in certain populations.
+• Coenzyme Q10 (CoQ10): A compound that helps generate energy in cells and may reduce fatigue in certain populations.

 When to Seek Medical Attention